Tony Michaelides

-Anthony Michaelides (born 1953, Fallowfield, Manchester) is known for working as a promotions executive in the music industry handling radio and TV promotions for over thirty years.
+Anthony Michaelides (born 1953 in Fallowfield, Manchester, England) is a British former music industry executive, known for working as a promotions executive in the music industry handling radio and TV promotions for over 30 years.
 In 1980, Michaelides was responsible for arranging the first televised performance outside of Ireland by U2.
 His clients have included U2, The Police, Peter Gabriel, David Bowie, The Stone Roses, Bob Marley, Depeche Mode, Massive Attack, New Order, Bryan Adams, Dave Matthews, The Carpenters, Matchbox Twenty, Pixies, Take That and many more.